Locations/ How to schedule

 • Alcohol use

-Inova's AFib Center teaches you about your disease process and available treatment options.
+Our approach teaches you about your disease process and available treatment options.
 In addition, it gives you access to specialists from multiple disciplines who will address and manage the risk factors that may have contributed to you developing atrial fibrillation.

-Ask the Expert Sessions
+Ask the Expert sessions

 Dr. Kumar slide